Chandrayaan-2 Lunar Mission of ISRO

 Figure 3: Chandrayaan-2 mission elements (image credit: ISRO)

-Launch: A launch of the Chandrayaan-2 mission is scheduled for 9 July 2019 (with an expected Moon landing on 6 September 2019) using a GLSV (Geosynchronous Satellite Launch Vehicle) Mark III launch vehicle from the SDSC (Satish Dhawan Space Center) on Sriharikota Island.
-6)
+Launch: The Chandrayaan-2 mission was launched on 22 July 2019 (09: 13 GMT, with an expected Moon landing on 6 September 2019) using a GLSV (Geosynchronous Satellite Launch Vehicle) Mark III launch vehicle from the SDSC (Satish Dhawan Space Center) on Sriharikota Island.
+6) 7)

 The Lander module operations from separation to touch down shall be carried out by a closed loop NGC (Navigation, Guidance and Control) system.
 The INS (Inertial Navigation System) alone will not be able to meet the stringent touchdown requirement of < 5 m/s in vertical and horizontal velocity.
 The unbounded error growth in the INS with time is corrected with the help of other absolute external measurements.
 An integrated navigation system consisting of an INS, star tracker (2), altimeter (2), velocimeter (2) and image sensor (2) will be utilized.
 The initial attitude of IMU at de-boost is determined using star tracker.
 The accelerometer and gyro drifts are also updated before the first burn.
 The state vectors are established using Deep Space Network (DSN), Orbit Determination and ground uplink and transferred to the INS system.